Invoicing framework

 Needs

-Make it easy for my customers to pay me.
+Make it easy for their customers to pay

 Pain points